codeMaverick7770/3D-Website-Clone/README.md

 2. Open the project in your preferred code editor.

-3. Open index.html in a web browser.
+3. Open index.html in a web browser or open the live link : https://codemaverick7770.github.io/magma-digital-twin/

 4. Explore the digital twin of the real estate property and interact with the user interface.